strimzi/proposals/073-extend-feature-gates-to-all-operators.md

 The feature gates are configured using `STRIMZI_FEATURE_GATES` environment variable where the individual gates can be enabled or disabled.
 The configured feature gates are used across the Cluster Operator code.
 Also the code implementing them is part of the `cluster-operator` module.
-The feature gates do not extent to the other operators (User and Topic Operators).
+The feature gates do not extend to the other operators (User and Topic Operator).

 ## Motivation